-(i) Depreciation expense is allocated based on assumed useful life of property, plant and equipment.
-Should the useful life differ from the initial estimate, an adjustment would be made in the statement of operations.

-- (ii) The cost estimates are updated periodically during the life of a mine to reflect known developments, (e.g. revisions to cost estimates and to the estimated lives of operations), and are subject to review at regular intervals.
+- (i) Depreciation expense is allocated based on assumed useful life of property, plant and equipment.
+Should the useful life differ from the initial estimate, an adjustment would be made in the statement of operations. - (ii) The cost estimates are updated periodically during the life of a mine to reflect known developments, (e.g. revisions to cost estimates and to the estimated lives of operations), and are subject to review at regular intervals.
 Decommissioning, restoration and similar liabilities are estimated based on the Company's interpretation of current regulatory requirements, constructive obligations and are measured at fair value.
 Fair value is determined based on the net present value of estimated future cash expenditures for the settlement of decommissioning, restoration or similar liabilities that may occur upon decommissioning of the mine.
-Such estimates are subject to change based on changes in laws and regulations and negotiations with regulatory authorities. - (iii) Provisions for income taxes are made using the best estimate of the amount expected to be paid based on a qualitative assessment of all relevant factors.
+Such estimates are subject to change based on changes in laws and regulations and negotiations with regulatory authorities.
+As at September 30, 2019 and 2018 there were no decommissioning liabilities. - (iii) Provisions for income taxes are made using the best estimate of the amount expected to be paid based on a qualitative assessment of all relevant factors.
 The Company reviews the adequacy of these provisions at the end of the reporting period.
 However, it is possible that at some future date an additional liability could result from audits by taxing authorities.
 Where the final outcome of these tax-related matters is different from the amounts that were originally recorded, such differences will affect the tax provisions in the period in which such determination is made. - (iv) The assessment of any impairment of evaluation and exploration assets, and property, plant and equipment is dependent upon estimates of the recoverable amount that take into account factors such as reserves, economic and market conditions and the useful lives of assets.
-In fiscal 2018 management has concluded that there were no impairment indicators with respect to exploration and evaluation assets and property, plant and equipment.
-In fiscal 2017 management determined that impairment indicators were present in respect of certain of its exploration and evaluation assets and, as a result, an impairment charge of \$65,904 was made.
-See Note 5.
+In fiscal 2019 and 2018 management has concluded that there were no impairment indicators with respect to exploration and evaluation assets and property, plant and equipment.